litehelpers/cordova-sqlite-evplus-ext-legacy-build-free/README.md

 - Large query result can be slow, also due to JSON implementation
 - ATTACH another database file is not supported.
 Version with support for ATTACH, along with the memory and iOS Unicode character fixes from this project (*Android error fix currently missing*) at: [litehelpers / Cordova-sqlite-evfree-ext](https://github.com/litehelpers/Cordova-sqlite-evfree-ext)
 - User-defined savepoints are not supported and not expected to be compatible with the transaction locking mechanism used by this plugin.
 In addition, the use of BEGIN/COMMIT/ROLLBACK statements is not supported.
 - Problems have been reported when using this plugin with Crosswalk (for Android).
-A couple of things you can try:
-  - Install Crosswalk as a plugin instead of using Crosswalk to create the project.
+It may help to install Crosswalk as a plugin instead of using Crosswalk to create the project.
-  - Use `androidDatabaseImplementation: 2` in the openDatabase options as described below.
-- Does not work with [axemclion / react-native-cordova-plugin](https://github.com/axemclion/react-native-cordova-plugin) since the `window.sqlitePlugin` object exported (ES5 feature).
+- Does not work with [axemclion / react-native-cordova-plugin](https://github.com/axemclion/react-native-cordova-plugin) since the `window.sqlitePlugin` object is *not* proprly exported (ES5 feature).
 It is recommended to use [andpor / react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage) for SQLite database access with React Native Android/iOS instead.

 ## Further testing needed

 - Multi-page apps
 - Use within [InAppBrowser](http://docs.phonegap.com/en/edge/cordova_inappbrowser_inappbrowser.md.html)
 - Use within an iframe (see [litehelpers/Cordova-sqlite-storage#368 (comment)](https://github.com/litehelpers/Cordova-sqlite-storage/issues/368#issuecomment-154046367))
-- SAVEPOINT(s)
+- Actual behavior when using SAVEPOINT(s)
-- R-Tree is not tested for all older releases of Android in case [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is disabled (using the `androidDatabaseImplementation` option in `window.sqlitePlugin.openDatabase`)
+- ~~R-Tree is not tested for all older releases of Android in case [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is disabled (using the `androidDatabaseImplementation` option in `window.sqlitePlugin.openDatabase`)~~
 - UNICODE characters not fully tested
 - Use with TRIGGER(s), JOIN and ORDER BY RANDOM
 - TODO add some *more* REGEXP tests
+- UPDATE/DELETE with LIMIT or ORDER BY (newer Android/iOS versions)
 - Integration with JXCore for Cordova (must be built without sqlite(3) built-in)
 - Delete an open database inside a statement or transaction callback.

 ## Some tips and tricks

-- If you run into problems and your code follows the asynchronous HTML5/[Web SQL](http://www.w3.org/TR/webdatabase/) transaction API, you can try opening your database using `window.openDatabase` and see if you get the same problems.
+- If you run into problems and your code follows the asynchronous HTML5/[Web SQL](http://www.w3.org/TR/webdatabase/) transaction API, you can try opening a test database using `window.openDatabase` and see if you get the same problems.
-- In case your database schema may change, it is recommended to keep a table with one row and one column to keep track of your own shema version number.
+- In case your database schema may change, it is recommended to keep a table with one row and one column to keep track of your own schema version number.
 It is possible to add it later.
 The recommended schema update procedure is described below.

 ## Common pitfall(s)